Did you know Nazi minister of propaganda Goebbels, one of Hitlers closest men, said “The truth will always win”?

-Compare the truth of what Goebbels said to the German Propaganda Archive list of false Nazi Quotations, where the most popular forgery of all time is this one:
+Compare the truth of what Goebbels actually said to what people think he said, as documented in the German Propaganda Archive list of false Nazi Quotations where the most popular forgery of all time is this one:

 If you tell a lie big enough and keep repeating it, people will eventually come to believe it.
 The lie can be maintained only for such time as the State can shield the people from the political, economic and or military consequences of the lie.
 It thus becomes vitally important for the State to use all of its powers to repress dissent, for the truth is the mortal enemy of the lie, and thus by extension, the truth is the greatest enemy of the State.

 Goebbels never said THAT.